vrick6749/Workbook2/README.md

 A sorting algorithm enables the rearrangement of an array of data in a particular pattern, through the use of comparison operators.
 The sorting of data is crucial as it optimizes the efficiency of other algorithms, mainly the search algorithm.
 As a sorted database enables for faster location of data and produces a more readable output.
 Sorting algorithms include and is not limited to the ff: selection sort, bubble sort, insertion sort, merge sort, quick sort, heap sort and radix sort.

 In order to measure the performance of these algorithms the Big-O notation is used.
 Big-O implies how code complexity is affected by the amount of input being handled by code.
+Complexity normally insinuates the time it takes to execute the code as well as the space utilized by the algorithm.
+For comparison let us use the merge sort and the quick sort.

+Merge sort is an external algorith for the fact that it divides the element into two subarray repeatedly until a single element is left, which requires additional storage due to the potential scale of input.
+It makes use of three arrays, the first two to store the subarrays and the last to store the result.
+Quick sort on the other hand is an internal algorithm, although it also uses a divide and conquer method the main difference is that quick sort compares all values to a pivot value.

+At worst case time complexity quick sort has a value of O(n2) while merge sort has O(nlogn).
+This is mainly due to quick sort having to compare each value to a pivot before allocating the value to the correct placement.
+In terms of space complexity on the otherhand merge sort falls short, as it requires extra storage for all the subarray it produces.

+Refering back to time complexity O(nlogn) is beneficial for large scale application as time has a linear growth despite n growing exponentially.
+Quick sort despite having O(n2) is still a good option as it is occupies less space and is local, and will still be efficient for smaller arrays, compared to other sorting algorithms especially bubble sort.
 # Question 13
 https://www.studytonight.com/data-structures/selection-sorting same for 12
 # Question 14